 The book fuelled my love for Rome and Italy since I read it in school.
 Suetonius covers real people, true events and locations that you can visit today and learn about.
 Does it inspire travel?
 Most definitely.
 It also gives you a lot of fun facts to throw around at parties.

 Read it here: The Project Gutenberg EBook of The Lives Of The Twelve Caesars, Completeby C. Suetonius Tranquillus

 These books might inspire travel in you – how about Rome?

 When I was younger, I fancied myself an aspiring historical romance writer.
 I devoured so many of them for motivation, not fully expecting them to inspire travel in me.
 It’s something that happened as a by-product.
 An unexpected bonus that made London a familiar place before I have ever stepped a foot there.
 Those books made me yearn for the Scottish highlands and the Irish moors.
 I dreamt of castles, palaces and fashionable mansions, subconsciously fuelling my love for architecture.

-I read a lot of Regency-era romances and I always admired the level of details that went into writing them.
-Incorporating historical perspectives, fashions, etiquettes and language of the time was the reason I was hooked on them.
+I read a lot of Regency-era romances, and I always admired the level of details that went into writing them.
+Incorporating historical perspectives, fashions, etiquettes and language of the time was why I was hooked on them.
 While you might roll your eyes at that, I learned a lot from them.
 As an inquiring mind, I have always admired storylines with strong female characters who navigated the mores of the worlds they lived in to survive.
 I loved both the challenges and constraints society placed on them, as well as the cleverness and resourcefulness they used to fight them.

 Final thoughts on books that inspire travel